For long-term financing and investments in all segments of the Brazilian economy, BNDES counts on several sources of funding as presented below:

 In addition to constitutional transfers, BNDES also raises FAT surplus funds in the form of special deposits, called “FAT Special Deposits”.
 These funds are currently remunerated by the TLP, once disbursed to the final beneficiaries.
 The funds not yet disbursed will be remunerated by the market rate (Selic).
 In this case, in addition to the remuneration, a monthly amortization is due.

-The balance of FAT funds totaled BRL 408,8 billion on March 31, 2024 – BRL 404,3 billion as Constitutional FAT and BRL 4.5 billion as FAT Special Deposits.
-As of the end of 1Q24, BRL 6.9 billion was raised from Constitutional FAT.
+The balance of FAT funds totalled BRL 469 billion on September 30, 2025 – BRL 465.3 billion as Constitutional FAT and BRL 3.6 billion as FAT Special Deposits.
+As of the end of 3Q25, BRL 21.7 billion was raised from Constitutional FAT.

 On May 2020, there was a full transfer of resources from the PIS/PASEP Fund, in the amount of BRL 20.7 billion, to Caixa Econômica Federal, according to MP 946/20, of 04/07/2020, which determined the extinction of the PIS-PASEP Fund and the transfer of its resources to the Government Severance Fund (FGTS), as one of the Federal Government’s emergency measures during COVID-19 pandemic.

-BRL 9.1 billion (21.4%) of this balance corresponds to instruments eligible to core capital (Instrumentos Elegíveis a Capital Principal – IECP), which compose the Reference Equity with a remuneration linked to factors such as the existence of accounting profit and the payout amount of dividends to the shareholder.
-The remaining BRL 33.4 billion (78.6%) corresponds to onlending operations.
+As of September 30, 2025, obligations to the National Treasury totalled BRL 38.3 billion, equivalent to 4.4% of BNDES’ funding sources (4.6% as of 06/30/25).
+Of this amount, BRL 9 billion (23%) correspond to instruments eligible for core capital (Instrumentos Elegíveis a Capital Principal – IECP), which compose the Reference Equity and whose remuneration is linked to factors such as the existence of accounting profit and the payout amount of dividends to the shareholder.
+The remaining BRL 29.3 billion (77%) correspond to onlending operations.

 Learn more about funding and investment of National Treasury funds.